ActianCorp/EntityFramework6.Ingres/README.md

 - This provider only works with Entity Framework 6.
 - This provider has not yet been published to nuget.org.
+- GitHub repository for source and release is located [here](https://github.com/ActianCorp/EntityFramework6.Ingres).

 ## Build